Writing A Council Paper

 The paper should be structured as follows:

 Union Believes (Opinion) – What you believe consider to be true.
 This is where debate will come in.
-What you believe may not be what other councillors hold true.
+What you believe may not be what other Council Members believe- be prepared to summarise your view and think about what questions people might ask you.

 Union Resolves (Actions) – What do you want to happen.
-Tell the Union what actions you would like to be taken by the organisation.
-Such as mandate officers to speak to college/external or what resources (time or physical) allocated.
+Tell the Union what actions you would like to be taken by the organisation, such as

 Examples of previous papers can be found here.